Introduction

 What!?
 How?

-1. CBWIRE automatically processes the HTML template, data properties, and actions of our component, then displays the component with its initial settings (which begin at 0).
+1. CBWIRE processes our component's HTML template, data properties, and actions, then displays the component with its initial default values (which begin at 0).

-2. When a user clicks a button, CBWIRE initiates an XMLHTTPRequest (XHR) to communicate with the server.
+2. When a user clicks a button, CBWIRE uses Livewire.js to detect the click and initiate a fetch request to communicate with the server.

-3. CBWIRE captures this XMLHTTPRequest and triggers the 'increment()' action, leading to an update in our data property.
+3. CBWIRE captures this incoming request and triggers the increment() action, which updates our data property.

-4. Following this, CBWIRE updates the HTML template and includes this revised HTML in the XMLHTTPRequest response.
+4. Following this, CBWIRE updates the HTML template and includes this revised HTML in the fetch response.

-5. CBWIRE monitors any state changes and employs JavaScript and DOM comparison techniques to refresh the display on the screen.
+5. CBWIRE uses Livewire.js to monitor state changes and employs JavaScript and DOM comparison techniques to refresh the display.

 Awesome, right?